georgetown-cs-edu/chirpy/README.md

 1. type in the name of another Chirper and view that latter Chirper's chirps (unless that latter Chirper's profile is set to private; see note below); or
 2. search for posts that contain a given hashtag.

-For example, a Chirper named `Micah1` can either search for Chirps from another Chirper, say, `DeGioia`, or for a hashtag, say, `#Georgetown`.
+For example, a Chirper named `Micah1` can either search for Chirps from another Chirper, say, `Groves`, or for a hashtag, say, `#Georgetown`.